History of the False Claims Act and “qui tam” whistleblower cases

 President Abraham Lincoln strongly advocated passage of the False Claims Act.
 It contained “qui tam” provisions that allowed private citizens to sue, on the government’s behalf, companies and individuals that were defrauding the government.
 “Qui tam” is short for a Latin phrase, “qui tam pro domino rege quam pro se ipso in hac parte sequitur,” which roughly means “he who brings an action for the king as well as for himself.”
-Congress passed the statute on March 2, 1863.
+Congress passed the False Claims Act on March 2, 1863.

 The original False Claims Act assessed wrongdoers double damages and a $2,000 civil fine for each false claim submitted.
 Those who filed lawsuits, known as “relators,” were entitled to receive 50 percent of the amount the government recovered as a result of their cases.